You see, that Obama is on his way to Fort Campbell, Kentucky.

 And then David Beamer, this is the father of Todd Beamer.

-She said, What's your response to how they're handling things now with the 9-11 families?
+On Fox, she said, What's your response to how they're handling things now with the 9-11 families?

-The excessive use of the personal pronoun that he used in his remarks.
+Excessive use of the personal pronoun that he used in his remarks.

 I really felt that was the beginning of the commander-in-chief putting too much spotlight on himself, taking too much credit for what these remarkable Americans had done.

-It's been hailed as one of the greatest wartime decisions, bold and gutsy, and quite frankly, under the facts and circumstances, I think it was anything but that.
+And quite frankly, under the facts and circumstances, I think it was anything but that.

-That's exactly right, David Beamer, the father of Todd Beamer, let's roll.
+David Beamer, the father of Todd Beamer, let's roll.

-He had no choice, and we said this yesterday.
+And we said this yesterday.

 They knew he was there.

-If he had passed on this opportunity, ah would have been held to pay.
+If he had passed on this opportunity, it would have been held up a Michael Moore says that we have lost our soul because we killed Osama bin Laden.

-He was on the Piers Morgan tonight program, losing audience nightly.
+He was on the Piers Morgan Tonight program, losing audience nightly.

-And during a discussion of the death of bin Laden, Piers Morgan said, Would you have preferred him to have been captured alive and brought back to trial, maybe in New York?
+And during a discussion of the death of bin Laden, Piers Morgan said, would you have preferred him to have been captured alive and brought back to trial, maybe in New York?

 The story has changed four times now in four days as to what happened.